A visitor from Memphis, United States visited "CRM module (leads)" -18393140372 seconds ago

-A visitor from Ashburn, United States visited "Analytische modules" 0 seconds ago
+A visitor from Seattle, United States visited "Analytische modules" 0 seconds ago

-A visitor from Singapore, Singapore visited "Warehouse modules" 1 hour ago
+A visitor from Bangkok, Thailand visited "Warehouse modules" 18 minutes ago

-A visitor from Warangal, India visited "Document management (DMS)" 1 hour ago
+A visitor from New Delhi, India visited "Accounting module" 19 minutes ago

 Sitting at the heart of your company’s processes, analytic accounts (or cost accounts) are indispensable tools for managing your operations well.
 Unlike your financial accounts they are for more than accountants - they are for general managers and project managers, too.